Time for my 2019 annual review.

 What Didn’t Go So Well This Year?

 Goal-setting: Too much brain, too little heart.
 I had plenty of goals set for 2019, but I quickly learned that I formulated these goals without passion in mind.
-It’s pretty fascinating to realize that using only your logical brain makes you stupid.
+Realising that using only your logical brain makes you stupid is fascinating.

 Unable to break carbohydrate cravings.
 I’ve successfully given up alcohol, sweets, and snacks.
 I’ve also upped my daily intake of vegetables by a considerable amount.
 However, I still eat too many carbs per day on average.
 What can I say?
 I love bread, pasta, and potatoes.
 I must find a new and improved way to approach this.

 I’m going back to 100% strength training.
-Maybe I’ve been doing it wrong, but I’ve been focused on cardio pulse training during 2019 without any significant results.
-Strength training seems to be agreeing more with my physiology, so I’ll revert to that.
+Maybe I’ve been doing it wrong, but I’ve focused on cardio pulse training during 2019 without significant results.
+Strength training seems to agree more with my physiology, so I’ll revert to that.

 What Am I Working Toward?

 Simplification is powerful as the primary modus operandi.
-I love and respect complexity, but removing it makes the air easier to breathe.
+I love and respect complexity, but removing it makes breathing easier.
 I will simplify even more aspects of my life in the future.

 ANNOTATIONS